amohapatra3/course-enroll-app/README.md

 The expanded view displays course information such as credits, description, requisites, search keywords, and subject.
 In addition, the view lists sections and subsections for each course (if the course has subsections).

-Section information includes section number, instructor, location and meeting times.
+Section information includes section number, instructor, location, and meeting times.
 Subsection information includes the subsection number, location, and meeting times.

 ---